 In recent years, doctors have found that people with mesothelioma often have high levels of certain substances in their blood, including osteopontin and soluble mesothelin-related peptides (SMRPs).
-Blood tests for these substances may one day be useful in finding mesotheliomas early, although right now they are used mainly to monitor the course of the disease in people who are already known to have mesothelioma.
+Blood tests for these substances may one day be useful in finding mesotheliomas early, and in monitoring the course of the disease in people who have mesothelioma.

 Most mesotheliomas are found when a person goes to a doctor because of symptoms.
-People who have been exposed to asbestos should know the possible signs and symptoms of mesothelioma (see the section, “How is malignant mesothelioma diagnosed?”).
+People who have been exposed to asbestos should know the possible signs and symptoms of mesothelioma (discussed in the next section).
 Many of these symptoms are more likely to be caused by something other than mesothelioma, but it's important to report any new symptoms to your doctor right away so that the cause can be found and treated, if needed.